space-wizards/docs/src/en/proposals/flareguy-engine-containment.md

 In SS13, instead of being a "make the singularity break containment" button, higher particle strengths meant that the singularity would sustain itself at a certain stage.
 There's not really much value in this, though - you're practically just choosing between "do I want more power or do I want less power," as the added danger of a bigger singularity is incredibly negligible.

 This includes the emag behavior being gone.
-If you want to loose the engine, you should have to put in a real effort.
+If you want to loose the engine, you're going to have to put in real effort.

 - **Wire Power Monitoring Thingamaob**